-‘Motivated and inspired’: How California inmates are trying to improve mental health
+‘Motivated and inspired’: California inmates are improving mental health behind bars

 Results have far exceeded expectations.
 When the Monitor reported on FIP Stepdown in May 2021, four mental health assistants operated in three pods, helping about 70 patients at Tower 1.
 At that check-in, self-harming had dropped to six times less than in other units, according to county mental health officials.
 Returns to the forensic hospital, a specialized psychiatric facility, were down by 35%.

 Beyond the statistics, the results shone in the patients’ relaxed faces.
 They weren’t banging their heads against the wall as elsewhere in the jail.
-They weren’t smearing feces.
+They weren’t throwing feces.

 Rapid growth